confessore/CoinbaseAT/README.md

 ## Coinbase Advanced Trade

-### Pre-Release
+### Initial Release

-I recognized that no library exists for the Coinbase Advanced Trade API.

-Please bear with me during pre-release.
-As much as I wish for this to be production ready overnight, I am working as diligently as possible.
+CoinbaseAT is now initially released!

+You can find the package on nuget at [https://www.nuget.org/packages/CoinbaseAT/1.0.0](https://www.nuget.org/packages/CoinbaseAT/1.0.0)

-Feel free to open a pull request.
+Feel free to open pull requests or issues

 ### Currently

+v3 Signature Generator is functional and ready to sign headers

 All models are created (please open an issue if there is something missing but I am pretty sure that they are all there)

-Services are stubbed.

-v3 Signature Generator is functional and ready to sign headers.

-### TODO

-FeesService

-OrdersService

-ProductsService
+ALL services are created (please open an issue if there is something missing but I am pretty sure that they are all there)